italiangrid/storm/release-notes/storm-frontend-server/1.8.8/index.md

 ### Description

-This release fixes the error occoured when user's DN contains a single quote.
+This release fixes an error that prevented the submission of asynchronous requests from users whose certificate subject contained a single quote.

 ### Bug fixes